Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Conclusion

 \section{Conclusion}

-We have presented a comprehensive Hamiltonian based input-output model for Gaussian optical processes in the presence of multiple cavity modes.
-The limitations of closed form solutions to such systems have been expressed, and a perturbative solution has been presented shedding light on the behavior of such systems for small non-linearities.
-This allowed the case of a single micro-ring exhibiting back-scatter, back-coupling, and back-reflection, to be numerically modelled following direct insertion of the relevant coupling matrices and waveguide properties into the model.
-This model is seen to qualitatively reproduce observed linear phenomena in such systems.
-The quality of the degenerately pumped four-wave mixing photon pair source in such rings was evaluated for various simple back-scattering regimes, and pump-splitting was seen to increase the purity for slight splitting.
+\com{We have derived a comprehensive Hamiltonian based input-output model for Gaussian optical processes in the presence of multiple cavity modes for general coupling.
+This framework can be readily applied to arbitrary systems of coupled cavity modes, and allows the exploration of a wide variety of future quantum light sources.
+The application of such a framework involves just the input of the systems parameters and the inversion of linear equations.

+This was directly applied to the case of a single microring exhibiting backscatter, backcoupling, and backreflection, with relevant Silicon-on-insulator waveguide properties.
+This model, more entire than previous treatments, reproduces observed asymmetric linear phenomena, and the joint-spectra of the photon pair generated by four-wave mixing in such rings was evaluated for various simple backscattering regimes.
+The limitations of closed form solutions to such systems have been expressed, and a perturbative solution has been presented shedding light on the behavior of such systems for small nonlinearities.

 Additionally, the properties of sources sampled from a representative distribution of parameters was considered, an observed slight decrease in single source purity, whilst a significant drop in ensemble purity was observed.
-Finally, the consequences for stimulated emission tomographic methods was highlighted.
-This all aids in our understanding of the consequences of back-scattering in photon sources, helps inform the development of applicable methods to tomograph these systems, and ultimately how to mitigate the problem of fabrication defects in cavity based quantum light sources.
+The consequences for stimulated emission tomographic methods were highlighted.
+This all aids in our understanding of the consequences of backscattering in photon sources, helps inform the development of applicable methods to tomograph these systems, and ultimately how to mitigate the problem of fabrication defects in cavity based quantum light sources.

-This framework can be readily applied to arbitrary coupled cavity systems, and allows the exploration of a wide variety of future quantum light sources.
-Finally, it invites the consideration of more in-depth analysis for the effects of multi-photon noise in quantum photonic systems via a Gaussian process framework.
+One further example of the application of this frameworks was considered involving a photonic molecule, demonstrating the straightforward nature of its generalization.
+Finally, the structure of the obtained transformations invites the consideration of more in-depth analysis of the effects of multi-photon noise in quantum photonic systems via a Gaussian process framework.}